swarad07/siteapikey/README.md

 ## Background Information

 When logged in as the administrator, the "Site Information" form can be found at the path /admin/config/system/site-information.
+This module adds a site api key textfield here which can be used to get nodes in JSON formats.

-## Requirements
+## Features

-This module needs to alter the existing Drupal "Site Information" form.
-Specifics:
+This module alter the existing Drupal "Site Information" form.

 * A new form text field named "Site API Key" needs to be added to the "Site Information" form with the default value of “No API Key yet”.
 * When this form is submitted, the value that the user entered for this field should be saved as the system variable named "siteapikey".